dblalock/bolt/experiments/README.md

 - [Seaborn](https://github.com/mwaskom/seaborn) - for plotting, if you want to reproduce our figures

 ### Datasets:
-- [Sift1M](http://corpus-texmex.irisa.fr) - 1 million Sift descriptors.
+- [Sift1M](http://corpus-texmex.irisa.fr) - 1 million SIFT descriptors.
 This page also hosts the Sift10M, Sift100M, Sift1B, and Gist1M datasets (not used in the paper)
 - [Convnet1M](https://github.com/una-dinosauria/stacked-quantizers) - 1 million convnet image descriptors
 - [MNIST](http://yann.lecun.com/exdb/mnist/) - 60,000 images of handwritten digits; perhaps the most widely used dataset in machine learning
 - [LabelMe](http://www.cs.toronto.edu/~norouzi/research/mlh/) - 22,000 GIST desciptors of images

+Additional datasets not used in the paper:
+- [Glove](https://github.com/erikbern/ann-benchmarks) - 1 million word embeddings generated using [Glove](https://nlp.stanford.edu/projects/glove/)
+- [Gist](http://corpus-texmex.irisa.fr) - 1 million GIST descriptors.
+Available from the same source as Sift1M.
+- [Deep1M](http://sites.skoltech.ru/compvision/projects/aqtq/) - PCA projections of deep descriptors for 1 million images

+Note that, in order to avoid the temptation to cherry pick, we did not run experiments on these until after deciding to use only the first four datasets.

 ## Reproduce Timing / Throughput results